Relativistic magnetohydrodynamics in the early Universe

 Again, we note that previous work has considered the subrelativistic limit of this equation setting $\gamma^2 = 1$, and used $\beta = 4$, such that $\tilde f_H^i = 0$.
-Similarly as with the energy equation, the subrelativistic term contained in $\partial_\tau \gamma^2$ that will modify the energy equation will also enter the momentum equation.
+Similarly as with the energy equation, the subrelativistic term contained in $\partial_\tau \gamma^2$ that modifies the energy equation also enters the momentum equation.